-As a mom, you have so many different jobs on your plates.
+As a mom, you have so many different jobs on your plate.
 You juggle loving and caring for your children, keeping the house clean (sorta), and loving your husband.
 Slowly life becomes more and more overwhelming.
-You look around and see other moms who seem to have it all together, and you feel like you’re not even able to measure up.
+You have unrealistic expectations of other moms on social media who seem to have it all together, and you feel like you’re not even able to measure up.
 You begin to experience mom burnout.

 You had such high expectations of what an amazing mother you would be, however, motherhood isn’t what you thought it would be.
 You’re tired of breaking up fights and doing the same thing day after day.
-Your days begin to run together as you struggle to be patient with your kids.
+Your days begin to run together as you struggle to remain patient with your kids.
 You know something has to change, but what?
 How?
+Take a deep breath, because the good news is that I have some great ways to help you overcome mom burnout and bring down those stress levels.

 - 1. Focus on truths from the Bible